-A long time ago I stumbled on a tip from the author of the Tightwad Gazette.
+A long time ago I stumbled on a tip from the author of the “Tightwad Gazette.”
 She recommended creating a price book with prices of various items at different stores.
 I used to have mine in a spiral notebook in my purse.
-However, it was always hard to find the item I was looking for and it was hard to keep up to date if I ran out of room on that item’s section.
-So recently I created a new list on Microsoft Word.
+However, it was always hard to find the item I was looking for (since there was no way to keep it in any order) and it was hard to keep up to date if I ran out of room on that item’s section.
+So a few years ago I created a list on Microsoft Word.
 I now have a table with 6 columns:

 Type: Groceries, Medicine, Office Supplies, Supplies (which includes cleaning and baby supplies and toiletries)